Lost-Crow23/Tech221_virtualisation/Sparta_App_deployment.md

 <h3>Changing our Vagrantfile</h3>

 - We add the configure code to implement the changes within our app and access the folder

-  syncing the app folder
+- Syncing the app folder

-  config.vm.synced_folder "app", "/home/vagrant/app"
+`config.vm.synced_folder "app", "/home/vagrant/app"`

 <h4>Step 1</h4>